Resonance fluorescence: General theory

-Typically the photon contained electromagnetic field is applied to the two-level atom through the use of a monochromatic laser.
-A two-level atom is a specific type of two-state system in which the atom can be found in the two possible states.
-The two possible states are if an electron is found in its ground state or the excited state.
-In many experiments an atom of lithium is used because it can be closely modeled to a two-level atom as the excited states of the singular electron are separated by large enough energy gaps to significantly reduce the possibility of the electron jumping to a higher excited state.
-Thus it allows for easier frequency tuning of the applied laser as frequencies further off resonance can be used while still driving the electron to jump to only the first excited state.
-Once the atom is excited, it will release a photon at the frequency of the absorbed photon within the range of the detuning of the laser from the natural resonance of the atom.
+Typically the electromagnetic field is applied to the two-level atom through the use of a monochromatic laser.
+A two-level atom is a specific type of two-state system in which the atom can be found in two possible states: where an electron is either in its ground state or in its excited state.
+In many experiments a lithium atom is used because it can be modeled as a two-level atom, since the excited states of its singular valence electron are far enough apart that the possibility of the electron jumping to a higher excited state can be ignored.
+Thus it allows for easier frequency tuning of the applied laser as frequencies further from resonance can be used while still driving the electron to jump to only the first excited state.
+Once the atom is excited, it will release a photon with the same energy as the energy difference between the excited and ground state.
 The mechanism for this release is the spontaneous decay of the atom.
 The emitted photon is released in an arbitrary direction.
 While the transition between two specific energy levels is the dominant mechanism in resonance fluorescence, experimentally other transitions will play a very small role and thus must be taken into account when analyzing results.
 The other transitions will lead to emission of a photon of a different atomic transition with much lower energy which will lead to "dark" periods of resonance fluorescence.